soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 During the hunting phase, risks and threats are assigned to various hunting steps.

 Remediation is the final phase of the playbook.
-Remediation steps are carried out, based on the results from the investigation and hunting phases.
+During this phase, remediation steps are carried out, based on the results from the investigation and hunting phases.

 ## Getting started